 Per IRS Publication 524 Credit for the Elderly or the Disabled, page 4:

 Physician’s statement.
-If you are under age 65, you must have your physician complete a statement certifying that you were permanently and totally disabled on the date you retired.
-You can use the statement in the instructions for Schedule R Credit for the Elderly or the Disabled.
+If you are under age 65, you must have your physician complete a statement certifying that you had a permanent and total disability on the date you retired.
+You can use the statement in the instructions for Schedule R.

-You don't have to file this statement with your Form 1040 or Form 1040A, but you must keep it for your records.
+You don't have to file this statement with your return, but you must keep it for your records.

 Veterans.
-If the Department of Veterans Affairs (VA) certifies that you are permanently and totally disabled, you can substitute VA Form 21-0172, Certification of Permanent and Total Disability, for the physician’s statement you are required to keep.
+If the Department of Veterans Affairs (VA) certifies that you have a permanent and total disability, you can substitute VA Form 21-0172, Certification of Permanent and Total Disability, for the physician's statement you are required to keep.
 VA Form 21-0172 must be signed by a person authorized by the VA to do so.
 You can get this form from your local VA regional office.

 Physician’s statement obtained in earlier year.
-If you got a physician’s statement in an earlier year and, due to your continued disabled condition, you were unable to engage in any substantial gainful activity during 2015, you may not need to get another physician’s statement for 2015.
+If you got a physician's statement in an earlier year and, due to your continued disabled condition, you were unable to engage in any substantial gainful activity during 2019, you may not need to get another physician's statement for 2019.
 For a detailed explanation of the conditions you must meet, see the instructions for Schedule R, Part II.
-If you meet the required conditions, check the box on Schedule R, Part II, Line 2.
+If you meet the required conditions, check the box on your Schedule R, Part II, line 2.